Type: Bachelor’s (Undergraduate), Master’s Degree, Ph.D. or Other Doctoral Degrees

 Academic Subject(s): All Subjects

-The Columbia University Scholarship for Displaced Students (CUSDS) provides foreign national students who have refugee status anywhere in the world with the opportunity to study at the undergraduate and graduate level at Columbia University.
-The scholarship covers full tuition, plus housing and living expenses, for the number of terms necessary to complete the student’s degree.
+The Columbia University Scholarship for Displaced Students provides foreign national students who are currently living as refugees or asylum seekers in the United States with the opportunity to study at the undergraduate and graduate level at Columbia University, in New York.
+The scholarship provides full tuition, plus housing and living expenses, for the number of terms necessary to complete the student’s degree.

 How to Apply